cppis/elio/app/echo/README.md

 ## Running app on Kubernetes

 If the kubernetes cluster does not exist, Follow the next step `Create a Kind cluster`.
-If you have, Follow the next step Using `Skaffold`.
+If you have, Follow the next step 'Using `Skaffold`'.

 ### Create a Kind cluster